Coquille Indian Housing Authority

 A Tribal program that provides emergency financial assistance, enabling income-eligible Coquille families to make necessary home repairs that would affect the health and/or safety of household members.
-Contact the Director of Planning, Community, and Real Estate Services at 541-756-0904 or click HERE for an application packet.
+Contact the Tribal Planning, Community, and Real Estate Services Department at 541-756-0904 or click here for an application packet.

 Emergency Preparedness Information and Resources